-Come late spring or early summer in Okauchee Lake, you probably can't wait to get out on your fishing boat.
-Be aware that you might have some uninvited company.
+Come late spring or early summer in Okauchee Lake, you probably can't wait to get out on your ski boat.
+Be aware that you might have some unwelcome company.

-A sail boat covered up for many months in Okauchee Lake is ideal living space for critters.
+A fishing boat covered up for many months in Okauchee Lake is ideal breeding ground for bugs.
 They love the damp inside.
-With its many crevices and compartments, a ski boat offers friendly confines.
+With its many crevices and compartments, a pontoon boat offers friendly confines.
 Spiders get active in spring laying eggs.

 The stage is set for an unwanted surprise – a welcoming party of Okauchee Lake spiders – when you pull off the cover for the first time.